X

 • Red light indicators: When you press the button on your garage remote, check the color of the flashing light.
 A green light means the sensor is working, and a red light means it’s faulty.

-Aligning Your Garage Door Sensors
+How to Align Garage Door Sensors

 For your garage door sensors to work correctly, one sensor must be able to send information to the opposite sensor.
 Typically, the emitter shows a green light, and the receiver confirms that information by flashing a yellow light.
-Anything other than that means you should adjust your garage door sensors.
+Anything other than that means you should consider adjusting your garage door sensors.
 To align them, follow this step-by-step process:

 1. Turn off the Sensors by Disconnecting the Power Supply to Your Garage